ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 ---
 layout: post
-title:  "The joy of not Google'ing: Short to long stick ratio"
+title:  "The joy of not google'ing: Short to long stick ratio in broken rods"
 date:   2021-12-20
 categories: [mathematics]
 tags: ['mathematics']